 Trauma or Stress-Related Delusions

-Understanding Delusions of Grandeur
+Delusions of Grandeur & Trauma

 Treatment for Delusions of Grandeur

 Dr. Gold encourages, “The most useful way to help someone with delusions of any kind is to encourage them to get help by talking to a health professional and, ultimately, a psychiatrist.
-Be supportive; tell them that you think they are in distress and that you want them to feel better.
+Be supportive; tell them you think they are in distress and want them to feel better.
 Delusions can often be treated quite effectively by a combination of medication and psychotherapy.”

 Final Thoughts